 - 4.5.8.4.1 Interchangeability function firing semi-automatic.
-Each weapon shall be fired in accordance with the Operator's Manual 9-1005-319-10 and shall be held in a firing stand simulating shoulder firing per 11837943 (semi-automatic/targeting and accuracy firing), using ammunition M855, 5.56mm ball cartridges in accordance with drawing 9342868. - 4.5.8.4.2 Interchangeability function firing burst.
-Each weapon shall be fired in accordance with the Operator's Manual 9-1005-319-10 and shall be held in a firing stand simulating shoulder firing in accordance with drawing 11837945 (burst firing), using ammunition M855, 5.56mm ball cartridges in accordance with drawing 9342868.
+Each weapon shall be fired in accordance with the Operator's Manual 9-1005-319-10 and shall be held in either the fixture in accordance with drawing 11837943 or a Government-approved equivalent fixture using ammunition M855, 5.56mm ball cartridges in accordance with drawing 9342868. - 4.5.8.4.2 Interchangeability function firing burst.
+Each weapon shall be fired in accordance with the Operator's Manual 9-1005-319-10 and shall be held in either the stand in accordance with drawing 11837945 or a Government-approved equivalent stand using ammunition M855, 5.56mm ball cartridges in accordance with drawing 9342868.
 The selector lever shall be set on "BURST" for burst firing.
 The M16A4 shall be fired using a fully loaded 30 round magazine by pulling the trigger and holding rearward until it stops firing. - 4.5.8.5 Interchangeability cyclic rate of fire.
 The cyclic rate of fire measurement shall be taken during the function firing burst test (see 4.5.8.4.2), on a three round burst, occurring on the fourth or fifth trigger pull when using a 30 round magazine, while the selector lever is set on "BURST".
 The cyclic rate of fire shall be measured using test equipment in accordance with drawing 8443572 and shall be recorded.